-The Cognitive Neuroscience Section is based at the IRCCS San Giovanni di Dio Fatebenefratelli Center in Brescia, a national center of excellence in rehabilitation for psychiatric disorders and for Alzheimer’s disease.
+The Neurophysiology Lab is based at the IRCCS San Giovanni di Dio Fatebenefratelli Center in Brescia, a national center of excellence in rehabilitation for psychiatric disorders and for Alzheimer’s disease.

 Our research unit investigates neural mechanisms underlying behavior and cognitive processes in normal and pathological conditions.
 We have considerable experience in the field of neurophysiology: in the last 15 years, we have been employing non-invasive brain stimulation techniques, like transcranial magnetic stimulation (TMS) and transcranial electrical stimulation (tES), also combined with other electrophysiological methods (Electroencephalography – EEG).

 The main goal of the activities carried out at the Cognitive Neuroscience Section is to improve the understanding of brain functioning and to translate the new findings obtained in the laboratory into clinical practice.
 In particular… (continues)

 Congratulations to Agnese Zazio for the research grant awarded by the Italian Ministry of Health for the project entitled: ‘Tactile mirror system in borderline personality disorder: a multimodal approach to study brain connectivity and plasticity’ (Bando Ricerca Finalizzata 2019, progetto Starting Grant SG-2019-12370473)

 D. Brignani, C. Bagattini (2021).
 Transcranial Magnetic Stimulation: from basic mechanisms to clinical application for addiction medicine.
 Reference Module in Neuroscience and Biobehavioral Psychology, doi: 10.1016/B978-0-12-819641-0.00083-9